VoBinh32/appdev-1/README.md

     card 1
 }
 ```
 * Go to your home directory.
-Use _“nano .asoundrc”_ command and put the same content to the file.
+Use *nano .asoundrc* command and put the same content to the file.
-* Run “alsamixer” you should be able to see that USB sound card is the default audio device.
+* Run *alsamixer* you should be able to see that USB sound card is the default audio device.
 For a more sensitive sound detection, it is better to maximize the volume of “Mic”.

 ### 1.2.
 Install Libcurl library

-* First use command "ls /usr/include/curl" or "ls /usr/include/arm-linux-gnueabihf/curl" to identify that libcurl library is installed.
+* First use command *ls /usr/include/curl* or *ls /usr/include/arm-linux-gnueabihf/curl* to identify that libcurl library is installed.
 * If the folder doesn’t exist.
-Run “sudo apt-get update” to update the application list.
+Run *sudo apt-get update* to update the application list.
-* Run “sudo apt-get install libcurl3” to install the libcurl3.
+* Run *sudo apt-get install libcurl3* to install the libcurl3.
-* Run “sudo apt-get install libcurl4-openssl-dev” to install the development API of libcurl4.
+* Run *sudo apt-get install libcurl4-openssl-dev* to install the development API of libcurl4.

 ## 2. Installation Instructions